Checklist: Essential Steps to Sell an Inherited Property in Georgia

 3) Establish Legal Authority

-Only the executor or administrator appointed by the court can sell the home.
-You’ll need “letters testamentary” or “letters of administration” to prove it.
+Only the executor or administrator appointed by the court has the legal authority to sell the home.
+You will need “letters testamentary” or “letters of administration” to prove your role.

-Without legal authority, you can’t legally sign contracts, access financials, or transfer the deed.
+Without this legal authority, you cannot sign contracts, access financial accounts, or transfer the property deed.

 4) Secure and Assess the Property

-Also check the status of the homeowner’s insurance, it may be voided if the home is vacant too long.
-This is happening more often, don’t overlook this step.
+Also, check the homeowner’s insurance policy.
+Some policies become void if the home stays vacant too long.
+This is increasingly common, so do not overlook this step.

 5) Settle Debts and Expenses

-Get payoff statements early to avoid closing delays.
+Request payoff statements early to avoid delays at closing.

 6) Determine the Property’s Value

-Hire a real estate agent or appraiser to find the fair market value.
-This also helps you calculate capital gains tax if the home sells for more than it was worth at time of death.
+Hire a real estate agent or professional appraiser to determine the fair market value.
+This helps you price the home correctly and calculate any capital gains tax if the property sells for more than its value at the time of inheritance.

-Homes priced accurately from the start sell faster and avoid sitting on the market.
+Homes priced accurately from the start tend to sell faster and avoid sitting on the market.

 7) Consider Tax Implications

-You may not owe capital gains tax thanks to the “step-up in basis,” but if the home increases in value after you inherit it, you might.
+You may not owe capital gains tax thanks to the “step-up in basis,” which adjusts the property’s value to its market value at the time of death.
+However, if the property appreciates after you inherit it, you might owe taxes on that gain.

-Consult a CPA about exemptions, deductions, and sale timing.
+Consult a CPA to understand exemptions, deductions, and the best timing for the sale.

 8) Choose a Selling Strategy